-- 1. Right-click an empty area of the desktop and select Screen resolution. - 2.
+- 1. Right-click an empty area of the desktop and then click Display settings → Display. - 2.
 Follow the instructions on the screen.

 Note: Setting a resolution too low might prevent some items from fitting on the screen.

 Customizable item size